-At What Age Will My Coverage End?
+2. What Age Will My Coverage End?

 You may be surprised to learn that many “final expense” polices usually end at age 80.
 This could come as a big shock to you or your children down the road.
 With many guaranteed issue policies, you have a window of time.

 As long as you don’t “over commit” by purchasing a life insurance policy that you can’t afford, you’ll rarely reach the point of paying more into the policy than the death benefit received.

 Insurance companies do not make much money from those who keep their policies and pay their premiums on time.
 Instead, they make the majority of their profit from those who cancel their policies or let them lapse by not making their payments.

 In fact, many of these policies double in cost every 5 years, making them impossible to budget for, especially with the increasing cost of living.
 They also initially offer attractive teaser rates, only to become less affordable as you get older.
 This is known as “pricing you out” of your policy.

 After comparing the cost and benefits of each option, most of our clients choose a “fixed rate and death benefit plan.”
 With these types of policies, there are no moving parts.
 Your coverage may be a few dollars more than other policies, but you’ll save a lot of money in the long run compared to a policy with an increasing cost.

-Most of the clients that we speak with have already waited too long to purchase life insurance.
+With the fixed cost policies we recommend, you can budget for the cost of your coverage for the rest of your life.
+We frequently receive calls from clients who can no longer afford the cost of their policy because the rates have continued to increase to the point where they have become unaffordable.Most of the clients that we speak with have already waited too long to purchase life insurance.
 Remember, the younger you are when you buy life insurance, the less expensive it will be.
 If you’re over the age of 80, expect to have a bit of sticker shock when receiving quotes.
 Buying life insurance before the age of 75 will usually cut your rates in half compared to age 80.